Presidency issues two-week ultimatum to clear Apapa gridlock

-The Presidency on Wednesday issued a directive for the immediate clearing up of the Apapa gridlock and the restoration of law and order to Apapa and its environs within 2 weeks.
+The Presidency on Wednesday issued a directive for the immediate clearing up of the Apapa gridlock and the restoration of law and order to Apapa and its environs within two weeks.

 The directive, according to a statement by the Senior Special Assistant on Media and publicity, Laolu Akande, mandates the immediate removal of all trucks from the bridges and roads within Apapa and all adjoining streets leading into the Apapa axis.